PoCc001/Open-Roots/README.md

 **Note:** x is a variable of the primitive datatype *double* or *float* in Java and C/C++.

 ### x64 Assembly
-Assemble the asmcbrt.asm file in Visual Studio using the Macro Asssembler on an AVX2- and FMA-capable machine.
+Assemble the asmcbrt_avx2.asm file in Visual Studio using the Macro Asssembler on an AVX2- and FMA-capable machine.
 For maximum performance, one could consider optimizing the code for a specific processor model.
+If you use an older CPU, maybe asmcbrt_sse.asm will work for you instead.
+Its procedures require at most SSE4.1.
 There are only procedures for calculating the cube root and its reciprocal, as the square root can be computed via a single assembly instruction.
 Maybe, the generic root function will be available in the future.
 Currently, no AVX-512 instructions are used.